rv10ravi/ChristLife/README.md

 Click on the **Run** button in Android Studio to compile and run the app on your device or emulator.

-## Screenshots

-(Optional) Add some screenshots of your app's UI here to show how it looks.

 ## Contributing